l0rd/blog-files/docker-vagrant/setting_up_a_development_environment_using_docker_and_vagrant.md

     $ vagrant docker-run vertxdev -- git clone https://github.com/vert-x/vertx-examples.git

 Like before, the container will be destroyed when `git clone` ends its execution.
-Note that we haven't built the image, Vagrant dit it automatically.
+Note that we haven't built the image, Vagrant did it automatically.
 On manual step less.

 ### Build and run the application